 Dissertation:

-A masochist might find it pleasurable to read my entire dissertation, The Best Test Theory of Extension (U. Illinois at Chicago, 1996), which is also available through UMI.
-The essay "The Best Test Theory of Extension: First Principle(s)" draws from various parts of Chapters 3 and 6; parts of Chapter 4 (section C.2, in particular) provide the basis of "Coining Terms in the Language of Thought: Innateness, Emergence, and the Lot of Cummins's Argument against the Causal Theory of Mental Content"; "Dispositions Indisposed: Semantic Atomism and Fodor's Theory of Content" develops a criticism of Fodor's view that appears at the end of Chapter 2.
+My doctoral dissertation, The Best Test Theory of Extension (U. Illinois at Chicago, 1996), which is also available through UMI.
+The essay "The Best Test Theory of Extension: First Principle(s)" draws from various parts of Chapters 3 and 6.
+Parts of Chapter 4 (section C.2, in particular) provide the basis of "Coining Terms in the Language of Thought".
+"Dispositions Indisposed" develops a criticism of Fodor's view originally made at the end of Chapter 2.